Ipelly/callback_function/README.md

 •	Callback is a function that is to be executed after another function has already been executed.

-•	Callback function can be passed as an argument to another.
+•	In JavaScript, functions are objects.
+Because of this, functions can take functions as arguments, and can be returned by other functions.
+Functions that do this are called higher-order functions.
+Any function that is passed as an argument and subsequently called by the function that receives it, is called a callback function.

 • Every Callback function allows to create an extra program execution thread (hypothetical) parallel with main program thread.